 A parent council member shall submit to a state and national fingerprint-supported criminal history background as required by KRS 160.380.
+The processing fee shall be incurred by the Board.
 In addition, the parent council member shall provide a clear CA/N checkletter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
 Receipt of notice or verification of a finding of neglect or abuse shall subject the parent council member to removal under KRS 160.347.
 A parent member may serve prior to the receipt of the criminal history background check and CA/N checkreport, but shall be removed from the council on receipt by the District of a report documenting a record of abuse or neglect, or a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.